natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 The values of operating voltage in practice is commonly set to be 0.3V for low voltage and 3.3V for high voltage.

 ## [The Static Discipline](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=634s)
 The static discipline is one of the **contracts** bound for all logical elements making up a digital system.
-The static discipline is stated as follows:

-{: .important}
+{: .important-title}
+> The Static Discipline
+>
-**A digital system must be able to produce a valid output (for the next device connected at its output terminal) according to its specification if it is given a valid input.**
+> A digital system **must** be able to produce a valid output (for the next device connected at its output terminal) according to its specification if it is given a valid input.

 This contract **guarantees** the behavior for each processing block in a system, so that a set of such interconnected devices may work properly (are able to pass and compute valid information at the end of the chain of connections).
 This is necessary so that the system has a **predictable behavior.**